webgme/webgme-engine/config/README.md

  - Options passed to database client (unless mongo is specified, in that case `config.mongo.options` are used).

 ##### visualization
+Note that although these can be used for serving files from different locations - they are mainly targeted for serving the generic UI and visual extensions added to it.

-- `config.visualization.decoratorPaths = ['./src/client/decorators']`
+- `config.visualization.decoratorPaths = []`
  - Array of paths to decorators that should be available.
-- `config.visualization.decoratorToPreload = null`
- - Array of decorators (by id) that should be downloaded from the server before the editor starts - when set to null all available decorators will be downloaded.
-- `config.visualization.extraCss = []`
- - Array of paths (in the requirejs sense) to css files that should be loaded at start up.
-(To use this option a path would typically have to be added at `config.requirejsPaths`.)
 - `config.visualization.svgDirs = []`
- - Array of paths to directories containing SVG-files that will be copied and made available as SVGs for decorators (`ConstraintIcons` is currently reserved).
+ - Array of paths to directories containing SVG-files that will be available at `<host>/assets/DecoratorSVG/<%path%>` (full list of paths is available at `<host>/assets/decoratorSVGList.json`).
-- `config.visualization.visualizerDescriptors = ['../src/client/js/Visualizers.json']`
+- `config.visualization.visualizerDescriptors = []`
  - Array of paths to json-files containing meta-data about the used visualizers.
-- `config.visualization.panelPaths = ['../src/client/js/Panels']`
+- `config.visualization.panelPaths = []`
  - Array of base paths that will be mapped from `'panels'` in requirejs.
-- `config.visualization.layout.default = 'DefaultLayout'`
- - Specifies which layout to use (directory name must be present in any of the provided base-paths).
-- `config.visualization.layout.basePaths = ['../src/client/js/Layouts']`
+- `config.visualization.layout.basePaths = []`
  - Array of base paths for the layouts.

 ##### webhooks